honeyyl/Project_2_CS350/README.md

 ---

 ## Project Overview
 Apache Superset is an open-source business intelligence web application designed to create and share interactive data visualizations and dashboards.
-This project involves setting up Apache Superset in a PostgreSQL environment, using it to visualize data, and exploring its main features and limitations.
-The system will be installed on Windows Subsystem for Linux (WSL) for easier integration with the PostgreSQL database.
+This project involves setting up Apache Superset in an SQLite environment, using it to visualize data, and exploring its main features and limitations.
+The system will be installed on Windows Subsystem for Linux (WSL) for easier integration with the SQLite database.

 ## Key Requirements
 - **System Installation**: Install Apache Superset on WSL, ensuring compatibility with PostgreSQL.